 - If the person is not threatening, but you are unsure if the person has a CWP, call University Police: 801-585-2677.

 How do police handle reports of firearms on campus?

 - Police will engage the person, assess the situation, and educate the person about the law.

 - Police will address any violations of the law.

-A mandatory online training discussing firearms on campus will soon be distributed to faculty and staff; and while not required for students, the training will be made available on this website for their participation as well.
+A mandatory online training discussing firearms on campus is distributed to faculty and staff every two years (and upon hire); and while not required for students, the training is available to students here.